nickjuntunen/color_map/README.md

 # color_map
 Custom color map creator with Tkinter.
 Tested to work on Linux- untested elsewhere.
+Run in Python.